Carne Asada with Rice and Beans

 • Combine dry rub seasonings in a small bowl and set aside.

-• About 5-10 minutes before you're ready to start grilling the steak, preheat a cast iron grill pan over medium-high heat and season the tops of the steak with about half of the dry rub.
+• About 5 to 10 minutes before you're ready to start grilling the steak, preheat a cast iron grill pan over medium-high heat and season both sides of the steak with the dry rub.

-• Transfer grilled steaks to a cutting board and let rest for 5 minutes before serving.
+• Transfer grilled steaks to a cutting board and let rest for 5 minutes before slicing.

 Notes

 Cilantro-Lime Crema: A single batch of this crema will be more than enough for this dish, but we recommend making the whole batch and using it throughout the week!
-Refrigerate whatever’s leftover and use it on tacos, as a dip for quesadillas or tortilla chips, on our Avocado Cilantro-Lime Chicken, or in a burrito bowl.
+Refrigerate whatever’s leftover and use it on tacos, as a dip for quesadillas or tortilla chips, or in a burrito bowl.

 Rice: We have two delicious and easy recipes for rice that go great with carne asada – our Mexican-Style Rice and our Cilantro-Lime Rice.
 You can easily make either one in the time it takes for the steak to rest and cook, and both recipes taste equally good made with brown or white rice.
 (But we’re also fans of Ben’s Original Spanish-Style Rice for an easy store-bought minute rice!)